 Jehoiakim required Jeremiah’s look to be perused in his court.
-In any case, as every three or four segments of the parchment were perused, “the ruler cut them off with a copyist’s blade and tossed them into the firepot until the whole parchment was scorched in the fire.
+As every three or four segments of the parchment were perused, “the ruler cut them off with a copyist’s blade and tossed them into the firepot until the whole parchment was scorched in the fire.

-King Jehoiakim was the eighteenth king of Judah, who was born in 0634 BC.
+King Jehoiakim was the eighteenth king of Judah, born in 0634 BC.
 And he also had a son named Jeconiah, and his grandson is Shealtiel.
 He is also often mentioned in the writings of Jeremiah, the prophet.
-Indeed, for the many battles, he fought and for his return to the faith.
+Indeed, he fought many battles and returned to the faith.

 Biography of Jehoiakim